JJWithNoSauce/Salon-db-Webservice/README.md

 The project's now concluded with no guarantee for further development.

 Please only use this as references and don't just straight up gitclone for your own DBMS project.
-It won't work.
+It won't work because you'd need to have MySQL service running and you'd need to edit where to connect MySQL instance, not to mention the Data entry.